seviet/landingpage/gcp/refarch-main.md

 ![rules_and_tags v1.0.0](../static/gcp/images/PCF-GCP-RefArch-Overview/firewall-rules.png)

-GCP Firewall rules are bound to a Network object and can be created use any of the following objects as a match for source & destination fields in a rule:
+GCP Firewall rules are bound to a Network object and can be created to use any of the following objects as a match for source & destination fields in a rule:

-- [IP range/Any], basically a specific cidr or 0.0.0.0/0 in the case of any
+- *[IP range/Any]*, basically a specific cidr or 0.0.0.0/0 in the case of any
-- [Subnetworks], selecting a subnet that a GCP instance is attached to will apply as a match
+- *[Subnetworks]*, selecting a subnet that a GCP instance is attached to will apply as a match
-- [Instance Tags], All PCF jobs get a default_deployment tag as well as additional tags, like job specific tag ["router", "diego-brain", "cell", "etc..."]
+- *[Instance Tags]*, All PCF jobs get a default_deployment tag as well as additional tags, like job specific tag ["router", "diego-brain", "cell", "etc..."]

-Instance tags are the preferred method of Firewall Rules/ACLs in the Customer0 Reference Architecture.
-In the image above, irrespective of the subnet ranges applied, traffic can be controlled.
-Traffic that does not match a rule that is explicitly allowed,  will be dropped.
-For example, in the image above,  ssh attempts to TCP:22 routed to the 'Diego Brain' job will fail as only TCP:2222 has been allowed via a rule.
-Since the 'Diego Brain' has no tag matching an 'allow' rule,  it will be dropped.
+Instance tags are the preferred method of applying Firewall rules/ACLs in the Customer0 Reference Architecture.
+In the image above, irrespective of the subnet ranges applied, traffic can be controlled with the use of tags.
+Traffic that does not match the source & destination of a rule that is explicitly 'allowed',  will be dropped.
+For example, in the image above,  ssh attempts to TCP:22 routed to the 'Diego Brain' job will fail as only TCP:2222 has been allowed via a rule and a matching tag.
+Since the 'Diego Brain' has no tag matching an 'allow' rule for TCP:22,  traffic  will be dropped.

 #####Load Balancing